 ***See the Sociology website http://www.brown.edu/academics/sociology/ for details regarding Honors and Independent Studies

-Course Substitutions: Students may petition the Undergraduate Concentration Advisor to use one advanced analysis course taken in another department to count toward the three required advanced analysis courses.
+Course substitutions: Students may petition the Director or Co-Director of Undergraduate Studies to use one advanced analysis course taken in another department to count toward the three required advanced analysis courses.

 A one semester or a summer research internship is required.
 The research internship is designed to provide students with hands-on experience in social research.
 Students will typically complete the research internship in their junior year or during the summer between their junior and senior years.
 Students need to submit an Internship Proposal Form to the Undergraduate Concentration Advisor for approval prior to starting the internship.
 Upon completion of the internship, students are required to submit to the Undergraduate Concentration Advisor a brief summary report of their experience, which must be signed by the supervisor of the student's internship.